HKCaesar/climate-coverage/README.md

 I scraped newspaper articles from 12 newspapers, regional (e.g. Des Moines Register, Austin American-Statesman) and national (e.g. NY Times, Fox News, USA Today), referencing droughts, hurricanes, tornadoes, or flooding.
 To answer the first question from above, I looked at how frequently the phrase 'climate change' or 'global warming' was mentioned over time.

 For the second question, I began by using LDA since that was most frequently referenced in the academic literature.
 However, I found that my topics were more coherent using tf-idf with NMF.
 I also found that removing locations using NER led to clearer topics for each event type.
-A blog post will follow with greater details on this process if you're interested!
+A blog post will follow soon with greater details on this process and the results!

 <h2> Final product </h2>

 An interactive D3 dashboard.
 For a demo, check out this link: https://www.youtube.com/watch?v=h6mc1eEqTw4.
-Again, stay tuned for the completed dashboard!
+Again, stay tuned for the complete dashboard!